chizzletaz/BakeAndBinge/Testing.md

 Fix: change section into div.
 3. Start tag a seen but an element of the same type was already open.
 I originally only had the 'go to recipe'-button acting as an anchor tag.
 Later I added an anchor tag to the whole card, but forgot to remove the anchor tag of the button.
 This resulted in an anchor tag inside another anchor tag.
-Fix: change the the anchor tag of the button to a button tag.
+Fix: change the the anchor tag of the button to a button tag and remove the href.
+This gives another error: The element button must not appear as a descendant of the a element.
+Fix: Change button tag to p tag with button class.

 **The recipes page:**